mikhailsnnt/cloud-storage/README.md

 Client application is built with Java 17 using __JavaFX__.
 Asynchronicity is established via using non-blocking __Netty__ framework for network exchange.

 ### GUI
-User-friendly interface is achived by __Drag and drop__ functionality, and using intuitively appealing context menus.
+User-friendliness of interface  is achived by __Drag and drop__ functionality, and using intuitively appealing context menus.
 Filesystems are represented by __custom TreeView__.
 Multiple scenes are staged.
 Client is always indicated with network operations progress.

 ### Architecture